 Additional Warranties

-The Supplier represents and undertakes to the Buyer that all Deliverables will meet the Buyer’s acceptance criteria, as defined in each Statement of Work.
+On the date of entering each Statement of Work, the Supplier will represent and warrant to the Buyer that all Deliverables will meet the Buyer’s acceptance criteria, as defined in each Statement of Work.

 The Supplier undertakes to maintain all interface and interoperability between Third Party Software or services and Specially Written Software as required for the performance of the Services or delivery of any Deliverables.